Comparing Borderfree (BRDR) and Its Peers

-Borderfree (NASDAQ: BRDR) is one of 30 public companies in the “E-commerce & Auction Services” industry, but how does it compare to its competitors?
-We will compare Borderfree to similar companies based on the strength of its analyst recommendations, institutional ownership, valuation, earnings, risk, profitability and dividends.
+Borderfree (NASDAQ: BRDR) is one of 30 publicly-traded companies in the “E-commerce & Auction Services” industry, but how does it contrast to its rivals?
+We will compare Borderfree to similar companies based on the strength of its risk, earnings, analyst recommendations, profitability, institutional ownership, dividends and valuation.

-50.8% of shares of all “E-commerce & Auction Services” companies are owned by institutional investors.
-16.5% of shares of all “E-commerce & Auction Services” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a breakdown of recent ratings and recommmendations for Borderfree and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Borderfree and its rivals, as reported by MarketBeat.

 |Sell Ratings